-16-I.E. REASONABLE ACCOMMODATION [24 CFR 965.508]
+16-I.E. REASONABLE ACCOMMODATIONAND INDIVIDUAL RELIEF [24 CFR 965.508]

-On request from a family that includes a disabled or elderly person, COC must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family [PH Occ GB, p.
+On request from a family, COC must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family with a disability [24 CFR 8 and 100, PH Occ GB, p.
 172].